AriFordsham/GHCWiki/improved-llvm-backend.md

 This also means that when the semantics of LLVM's IR change, they often change in ways that manifest horribly for users.
 For example, see [\#9142](https://gitlab.haskell.org//ghc/ghc/issues/9142) (and [ Phab:D155](https://phabricator.haskell.org/D155)), in which the semantics of LLVM aliases changed, completely breaking compatibility with LLVM 3.4 and later (although the ticket mentions 3.5.0).
 Furthermore, due to the lack of synchronization between LLVM and GHC release cycles, things often break 'mid way' into the lifetime of a stable release, causing more complications.

+One solution might be to make GHC work with one specific version of LLVM, eg llvm-3.6.
+Debian and Ubuntu already ship version specific LLVM packages allowing say llvm-3.4 and llvm-3.6 to be installed at the same time and providing versioned binaries like `llc-3.4` and `llc-3.6`.

 ## We can't teach LLVM new things